OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

     reassembly:
       memcap: 256mb             # Memory reserved for stream data reconstruction (in bytes)
-      memcap-policy: ignore     # What to do when a midstream session is seen
+      memcap-policy: ignore     # What to do when memcap for reassembly is hit
       depth: 1mb                # The depth of the reassembling.
       toserver_chunk_size: 2560 # inspect raw stream in chunks of at least this size
       toclient_chunk_size: 2560 # inspect raw stream in chunks of at least